 Is it legal to grow hemp?
-The answer to this question is not straightforward, as it depends on many factors, including where you are located and whether you have or not a growing license.
+The answer to this question is complex, as it depends on many factors, including where you are located and whether you have a growing license.
 In this article, we aim to clarify the bureaucracy needed if you want to know how to grow hemp legally and how to get a hemp growing license, as well as explain if it’s legal where you live.

 In the United States, since the 2018 Farm Bill passed, it is legal for farmers to cultivate hemp, the variety of the cannabis plant without the psychoactive compound.
-However, if you are not a farmer with a license and are only looking to grow it for personal use, you must pay attention to some rules and regulations that vary from state to state.
+However, if you are not a licensed farmer and are only looking to grow it for personal use, you must pay attention to some rules and regulations that vary from state to state.

-In most of the states where the use of recreational cannabis has been legalized, you can grow hemp at home without any issues.
-In the other states where cannabis is only allowed for medical purposes, you will need a valid medical cannabis card so you can cultivate cannabis at home.
-This possibility is especially interesting for people who are looking for a more affordable way of having access to high-CBD flowers and concentrates, as some hemp strains can have high amounts of this substance.
+In most states where recreational cannabis has been legalized, you can grow hemp at home without any issues.
+In the other states where cannabis is only allowed for medical purposes, you will need a valid medical cannabis card to cultivate cannabis at home.
+This possibility is exciting for people looking for a more affordable way of accessing high-CBD flowers and concentrates, as some hemp strains can have high amounts of this substance.

-However, if you live in a state or country where the use of cannabis is not legalized in any of its forms, this may likely be an unlawful practice that can get you in trouble.
+However, if you live in a state or country where the use of cannabis is not legalized in any form, this may likely be an unlawful practice that can get you in trouble.

 The laws for growing hemp are different depending on the state or country.

 How To Get A Hemp Growing License?